lxc/incus/doc/howto/cluster_manage.md

 ## Update the cluster certificate

-In a LXD cluster, the API on all servers responds with the same shared certificate, which is usually a standard self-signed certificate with an expiry set to ten years.
+In a Incus cluster, the API on all servers responds with the same shared certificate, which is usually a standard self-signed certificate with an expiry set to ten years.

 The certificate is stored at `/var/snap/lxd/common/lxd/cluster.crt` (if you use the snap) or `/var/lib/lxd/cluster.crt` (otherwise) and is the same on all cluster members.